pulp/pulpcore/docs/installation/instructions.rst

 `PostgreSQL install docs <http://postgresguide.com/setup/install.html>`_.
 Oftentimes you can also find better installation instructions for your particular operating system from third-parties such as Digital Ocean.

+You must configure PostgreSQL to use UTF-8 character set encoding.

 On Ubuntu and Debian, the package to install is named ``postgresql``.
 On Fedora and CentOS, the package is named ``postgresql-server``.